Planting eelgrass helps restore the ecosystem in Lillebælt

 What is eelgrass?

 Eelgrass is an incredibly important marine plant in the Little Belt.
-It grows in fine gravel, sand or mud along coasts and in depths down to 5 meters.
-Eelgrass is a habitat and larder for many species of fish, shrimp, polychaete worms, seaweed fleas and other small animals and therefore plays a crucial role in marine biodiversity.
+It grows in fine gravel, sand or mud along coasts and in depths down to 5-10 meters depending on light conditions.
+Eelgrass is a habitat and larder for many species of fish, shrimp, bristle worms, seaweed fleas and other small animals and therefore plays a crucial role in marine biodiversity.
 For example, cod fry can grow up here in a safe environment until they are big enough for life in the open sea.

 Although eelgrass is also known as Zostera Marina, it is not a seaweed plant.
 Instead, it belongs to the "monocotyledonous" class and is related to the grasses and lilies that grow on land.
 The eelgrass root system consists of creeping rhizomes, coarse woody roots and narrow blades that form an undulating grass-green carpet on the seabed.